Rajiv Gandhi Government General Hospital: Operations

 The entire hospital block has been remodelled with the reconstruction of the massive twin towers.
 These replace the original hospital buildings, which were more than a century old.

 While the hospital is managed by the medical superintendent, the dean is the head of the Madras Medical College (MMC) attached to the hospital.

 By 2006, the hospital started treating about 8,000 to 10,000 outpatients every day.
 The hospital also performed three open-heart surgeries free of cost daily.
 By 2013, the number of outpatients per day increased to 10,000 to 12,000.

 The hospital contributes to the second largest number of deceased organ donations in Tamil Nadu.
 In March 2012, the hospital performed its 1,000th kidney transplant, the highest in any government hospital in the country, of which about 90 were cadaver transplants.
 As of 2013, the hospital has a 22 percent share in organ transplants, the highest among hospitals in the city.

 Canteen

 A corporation canteen is under construction on a 5,000 sq ft land and will be the biggest of its kind in the city.
 It can accommodate the 12,000 outpatients, 3,000 inpatients and thousands of staff and visitors at the hospital.
 The canteen is expected to open by mid-September 2013.
-The canteen will have ramps for differently-abled and possibly have separate counters for them.
+The canteen will have ramps for disabled and possibly have separate counters for them.